gnanasekar6914/nmon-for-splunk/docs/deployment_matrix.rst

 *The PA-nmon is the light addon dedicated for indexers, it is very closed to the TA-nmon, but it is adapted to be able to automatically generate Nmon performance data for your distributed indexers.
 The PA-nmon addon will be included in the bundle configuration published to indexers by the master node.*

-* Why isn't the TA-nmon required in standalone instances or search heads ?

-*Because the Core application also includes binaries and required configuration items, it is able to generate Nmon Performance data with no additional software.
-Note that by default the Core application will not activate the data generation, and this must be activated from the application for standalone installations, or from a local configuration published in the search head bundle for search head clusters.*